Portable computer: MIT Suitcase Computer

+R2E Micral V

+The French company R2E, often regarded as one of the first microcomputer manufacturers due to its 1973 i8008-based Micral N system, introduced an early portable computer system long before their 1980 Portal CCMC.
+The Micral V, introduced in 1978, combined an Intel 8080 CPU, up to 64K of RAM, a small alphanumeric printer, a full keyboard, floppy drive, and 480-character Panaplex plasma display into a single suitcase weighing about 40 pounds.
+Despite its lukewarm market success, the Micral V served as a blueprint for R2E's much more successful CCMC Portal two years later.

+Findex

+A Findex system being carried by a businessman, circa 1979.

+The Findex, produced by Findex, Inc., was a luggable computer system introduced in January 1979.
+Similar to the Micral V, and unlike many other luggables of the 1980s, the Findex incorporated a multi-line plasma display, as well as a full alphanumeric printer and keyboard, floppy drive, and a rechargeable battery, another unusual feature for portables of the time.
+This was all packaged in a custom built all-in-one enclosure with a handle, which altogether weighed only 20 pounds, significantly less than later luggables like the Osborne and Compaq.
+Another unusual capability of the Findex was its support for optional bubble memory, an obsolete form of non-volatile memory storage also used by other early high-end microcomputers such as the 1977 Q1/Lite.
+Another similarity to the Q1/Lite was a Findex system's capability to network with other units to form a system of terminals.
+However, a drawback of these advanced features was its high cost, which was $4,980 for the base System 100, and $8,230 for the System 128 with bubble memory.

 Micro Star or Small One

-An early portable computer was manufactured in 1979 by GM Research, a small company in Santa Monica, California.
-The machine which was designed and patented by James Murez.
+An early portable computer was introduced in July 1979 by GM Research, a small company in Santa Monica, California.
+The machine was designed and patented by James Murez.
 It was called the Micro Star and later the name was changed to The Small One.
 Although Xerox claims to have designed the first such system, the machine by Murez predated anything on the market or that had been documented in any publication at the time – hence the patent was issued.
 As early as 1979, the U.S. Government was contracting to purchase these machines.
 Other major customers included Sandia Labs, General Dynamics, BBN (featured on the cover of their annual report in 1980 as the C.A.T. system) and several dozen private individuals and companies around the world.
 In 1979, Adam Osborne viewed the machine along with several hundred other visitors at the first computer show that was sponsored by the IEEE Westec in Los Angeles.
-Later that year the machine was also shown at the first COMDEX show.
+Later that year, the machine was also shown at the first COMDEX show.